 Faculty Excellence Award Submission Requirements: Each nomination must conform to the following guidelines:

 · Cover page (see last page of this document)

 · Three letters of support (not to exceed two pages, 12 pt font):

-2. Support letter from faculty colleague, administrator/staff colleague, a student, an alumnus/a,
+- A singe support letter from faculty colleague, administrator/staff colleague, a student, an alumnus/a, or external colleague

 · The strongest support letters will address all roles the faculty member is typically expected to perform, including excellence in teaching, scholarship, and service, as well as examples of distinctions in these areas.
 The committee may favor support letters from diverse groups, such as faculty, students or alumnus/a, and administration/staff.

 · The nomination is limited to the materials listed; no additional materials will be considered.